DouniaBK/Welcome-to-Algeria/README.md

 # Welcome to Algeria

 Welcome to Algeria is an immersive travel website that offers the ultimate roadtrip experience through the Sahara desert.
-It features a video sample in the home page as a background to immerse the traveler in the Sahara adventure that the agency offers.
-The goal is to highlight Algeria as a touristic and welcoming country filled with adventures and stunning nature and not as the terrorist-ridden country the media portrays it to be.
-As social media influencers are nowadays the ones willing to go the extra mile for unique content, this project is tailored to attract these travel destinations influencers with a unique 3000km roadtrip through the Sahara desert filled with extreme sports, activities, Indiana-Johnes-type adventures with the mysterious Tuaregs as their guides.
-As an immersive travel website, a minimal and clean designc has been maintained to help the traveler visualize their adventure and the sort of content their will create for their platform.
+It features a video sample dipicting the Hoggar mountains in the home page as a background to immerse the traveler in the Sahara roadtrip adventure that the agency offers.
+Furthermore, the goal is to highlight Algeria as a touristic and welcoming country filled with unique adventures and stunning nature and not as the terrorist-ridden country the media portrays it to be.
+As social media influencers are nowadays the ones willing to go the extra mile for unique content, this project is tailored to attract these adventurous travel destinations influencers with a unique 3000km roadtrip across the Sahara desert filled with extreme sports, activities, heroic-type quests with the mysterious Tuaregs as their guides.
+As an immersive travel website, a minimal and clean designc with gamification core in mind has been maintained to help the traveler visualize not only their adventure as a grand accomplishment but also the content they will create for their platform and thus, marketing for the agency.

 # Table of Contents